On this page

 The SFU Library carries the most recent few weeks of many major papers in print format.
 Go up to the north side of the 6th floor of the Bennett Library and sit in comfortable chairs while you scan the paper for relevant stories.
-Browsing print editions of the paper may be the most efficient approach if you just need samples of recent articles on a topic!
+Browsing print editions of the paper may be the most efficient approach if you just need samples of recent news articles on a topic!

 Wall Street Journal

 Finding details on the OB/HR practices in specific (named) companies can be difficult.
 As you might imagine, companies tend to keep such internal details secret.
 However, there are instances when such information is made public.
 Start with the following search tips: